datapower-virtual-appliance-demo/dpxx-ops/README.md

 namespace/dp01-dev created
 ```

 We'll see how:

-- the `dp01-ci` namespace is used to store specific Kubernetes resources to build, package, version and test `dp01`.
+- the `dp01-ci` namespace is used to store specific Kubernetes resources to
+  build, package, version and test `dp01`.
-- the `dp01-dev` namespace is used to store specific Kubernetes resources relating to running `dp01`.
+- the `dp01-dev` namespace is used to store specific Kubernetes resources
+  relating to running `dp01`.

-As the turorial proceeds, we'll see how the contents of the `dp01-ops` repository **fully** defines the contents of all resources relating to our DataPower deployment.
-Moreover, we're going to set up the cluster such it is **automatically** updated whenever this `dp01-ops` repository changes.
-This concept is called **continuous deployemnt** and we'll use ArgoCD to acheive it.
+As the tutorial proceeds, we'll see how the contents of the `dp01-ops`
+repository **fully** defines the contents of all resources relating to our
+DataPower deployment.
+Moreover, we're going to set up the cluster such it is
+**automatically** updated whenever this `dp01-ops` repository changes.
+This
+concept is called **continuous deployment** and we'll use ArgoCD to achieve it.

 ---

 ## Create ArgoCD subscription

 Let's install ArgoCD to enable continuous deployment:

 Use the following command to create a subscription for ArgoCD: